Things I’m working on: Part 01

 Menus usually tell you what to consume.
 This one invites you to pause.
 To choose a moment with yourself.
 To indulge in solitude, not out of loneliness — but as a form of self respect.

 It’s a collaboration between design and coaching, blending tactile creativity with emotional intelligence.
 A physical object is taking shape, but so is something bigger: the potential for community, ritual, and a different kind of event.
-One where being alone isn’t pitied or pathologised — it’s celebrated.
+Where being alone isn’t pitied or pathologised — it’s celebrated.

 It’s honest.
 It’s beautiful.
 And it’s built on a single idea we both believe deeply: that choosing yourself is one of the most powerful things you can do.